 What You Need to Know Before Filing a Medical Bankruptcy

-If you are swimming in unpaid medical bills and feeling like you’ll never be able to pay them off, you’re not alone.
+So if you are swimming in unpaid medical bills and feeling like you’ll never be able to pay them off, you’re not alone.
 In fact, outstanding medical costs are a huge contributing factor in many personal bankruptcies.
-By some studies, at least 25 percent and as many as 50 percent of bankruptcies include significant medical debt.
+Although it is difficult to determine just how many bankruptcies are triggered by medical debt, some studies have tried to determine just how much healthcare factors into this last resort.
+At least 25 percent and as many as 50 percent of bankruptcies include significant medical debt.

-Is There a "Medical Bankruptcy?"
+Is There a Medical Bankruptcy?

-There’s no such thing as a “medical bankruptcy”.
+No, there is no such thing as a “medical bankruptcy”.
 Even though you’re filing a bankruptcy case to get rid of overwhelming medical debt, you won’t be able to limit the case to just outstanding medical bills.
 The bankruptcy laws are designed to be as fair as possible to the debtor (the person who files the bankruptcy case) and to the creditors.
-Medical debt is considered the same as credit card debt, old utility bills, personal loans, and money you’ve borrowed from friends and family.
+Medical debt is considered the same as credit card debt, old utility bills, personal loans, and money borrowed from friends and family.
 These are all similar enough that the bankruptcy code treats them the same way.

-Therefore, if you’re filing a case to get relief (what we call “discharge”) medical debt, you’ll also eliminate those other unsecured debts, too.
-You must disclose all your family income and all family expenses, even if your spouse will not be filing bankruptcy with you.
-You’ll also provide other details of your financial life, like your marital status, recent debt payments,, and recent property transfers or sales.
+In fact, bankruptcy is not a “pick and choose” project.
+When you file a case, you’re required to list all your debts, personal property and real estate.
+You must disclose all your family income and every family expense, even if your spouse will not be filing bankruptcy with you.
+You’ll also provide other details of your financial life like your marital status, recent debt payments, and recent property transfers or sales.